 As in the past I plan to break up this complex topic into its constituent parts:

 3. Truth and subjectivity

 We will begin with a clarification of terms and subtleties of definition.
 Next will be the distinction of truth from certainty and a brief look at Kierkegaard’s epigram: “Truth is subjectivity.”
-From there we look at the opposite ends of the poles of certainty: (1) Foundationalism, the search for absolute certainty; and (2) Skepticism, the doctrine that nothing can be known.
+From there we look at the opposite ends of the poles of certainty: (1) Foundationalism, the search for absolute certainty; and (2) Skepticism, the doctrine that nothing can be known; followed by a brief look at a reasonable middle ground – Coherentism.
 Then we assess science as potential certainty with particular attention to the opposing concepts of falsifiability and verifiability.
 Next we examine the dangers of certainty: the inevitability of error and the potential harm of strong but unfounded opinion.
-In closing we will revisit statistics to understand the concept of “confidence level,” and I will present my attempt at a chart of certainty or confidence, before a final synopsis.
+At the end I will reconfigure the various components into a practical approach to qualified certainty needed to guide living, and present my attempt at a chart of certainty, before a final synopsis.